 Reduction in the shelter deaths of cats and kittens.
 As with the decrease in the intake of cats and kittens, the reduction in shelter deaths is an obvious consequence of a CCP’s implementation.
 If community cats are being returned to their outdoor homes rather than being held (with little hope of adoption) until “their time is up,” it’s no surprise that a shelter’s live release rate would improve.
 However obvious, though, this one statistic, more than any other, is celebrated by shelter staff and volunteers (and others, of course, including advocates, elected officials and the general public).
 With its direct, immediate impact on live release rate, a CCP can truly transform the way a shelter operates.

-Improved relationship with enforcement officers.
+Improved relationship with field services officers.
 Because CCP policies generally lead to a decrease in the number of cats and kittens picked up in the field and impounded via shelter intake, resources can be re-allocated to other tasks that benefit both field staff and shelter staff (e.g., at-large dogs, injured animals, cruelty investigations).
-In addition, enforcement officers’ public relations and community outreach efforts help inform residents about the program and associated policies.
+In addition, field services officers’ public relations and community outreach efforts help inform residents about the program and associated policies.

 Improved public image.
 Once various stakeholders — including elected officials, the general public and donors — become aware of a shelter’s success in saving more lives, they are more inclined to show their support and spread the word.
 Such support tends to have a “snowball effect,” attracting positive media attention and additional support from the community and beyond (e.g., grant funding from national nonprofit animal welfare organizations).